 For an authentic Thai peanut sauce, use real peanut butter with or without salt.
 Conventional peanut butter have other ingredients like oil, sugar and more.

-You can buy real peanut butter in your local grocers.
+You can buy real peanut butter in your local grocery store.

 Instead, I am making my own real peanut butter with cocktail peanuts and water using a blender.
 This is how my mom made peanut sauce, peanut mixture for kare kare or lumpiang sariwa.